 China+1 Freight Strategy: Shipping Beyond China in 2026

-Tariffs, geopolitical risk, and supply chain concentration are pushing importers to diversify beyond China.
-But shifting production is only half the battle — your freight strategy determines whether China+1 actually saves money.
+Summary: Tariffs, geopolitical risk, and heavy supply chain concentration are pushing more and more importers to diversify beyond China.
+But shifting production is only half the battle.
+Your freight strategy is what actually decides whether China+1 saves you real money.
 This guide compares real shipping costs, transit times, and landed costs for Vietnam, India, Indonesia, and Mexico.
+Use it to make your next sourcing decision with real data, not guesswork.

 Why China+1 Is Accelerating in 2026

-The China+1 strategy — maintaining Chinese production while adding at least one alternative manufacturing country — is no longer a contingency plan.
-In 2026, it's a survival strategy.
-Section 301 tariffs on Chinese goods remain at 7.5-25%, new Section 301 investigations target additional product categories, and the political environment makes further China-specific tariffs increasingly likely.
+The China+1 strategy means keeping Chinese production running, while adding at least one alternative production country.
+It used to be just a backup plan.
+In 2026, it's a real survival strategy.
+No question about that.
+Section 301 tariffs on Chinese goods still sit at 7.5-25%.
+Real money, either way.
+New Section 301 investigations now target more product categories, too.
+More rules keep coming.
+And the political climate makes even more China-specific tariffs look increasingly likely.
+Worth watching closely.

-Beyond tariffs, concentration risk is the driving factor.
-Companies that source 100% from China face a single point of failure across geopolitics, pandemic lockdowns, natural disasters, and regulatory changes.
-The 2025 tariff escalation demonstrated that overnight policy changes can add 20-50% to your landed cost with zero notice.
-Diversification isn't about abandoning China — it's about building resilience.
+Beyond tariffs, concentration risk is really the driving factor here.
+Companies that source 100% from China face a single point of failure.
+That's a real risk.
+This spans geopolitics, pandemic lockdowns, natural disasters, and sudden regulatory changes.
+Quite a list.
+The 2025 tariff escalation proved this point well.
+It was a wake-up call.
+Overnight policy changes added 20-50% to landed costs, with zero notice given.
+That's a real jolt.
+Diversification isn't about walking away from China.
+It's about building real resilience into your supply chain.
+That's the real goal.

-But here's what most China+1 guides miss: the freight logistics of alternative sourcing countries are fundamentally different from China.
-Port infrastructure, container availability, transit times, documentation requirements, and freight rates vary dramatically.
-A factory that's 15% cheaper than Shenzhen means nothing if freight costs eat that margin.
-This guide gives you the shipping-level comparison you need to make the right decision.
+Here's what most China+1 guides get wrong, though.
+It's a common mistake.
+The freight logistics of alternative sourcing countries work in a fundamentally different way than China.
+Port infrastructure, container availability, transit times, paperwork rules, and freight rates all vary a lot, from country to country.
+Quite a long list.
+A factory that's 15% cheaper than Shenzhen means nothing at all, if freight costs eat up that whole margin.
+Do the full math first.
+This guide gives you the real, shipping-level comparison you need, to make the right call.
+Let's dig in.

 Vietnam: The Leading China+1 Destination for Freight

-Vietnam has emerged as the top China+1 destination for US importers, and freight logistics are a key reason.
-Ho Chi Minh City (Cat Lai port) and Haiphong (Lach Huyen deep-water port) offer direct container service to Los Angeles, Long Beach, New York/New Jersey, and Savannah.
-Transit times from HCMC to LA average 16-20 days — only 2-3 days longer than Shenzhen to LA.
+Vietnam has become the top China+1 destination for US importers, and freight logistics are a big reason why.
+Not by accident.
+Ho Chi Minh City (Cat Lai port) and Haiphong (Lach Huyen deep-water port) both offer direct container service.
+Routes run to Los Angeles, Long Beach, New York/New Jersey, and Savannah.
+Transit times from HCMC to LA average 28-32 days.
+That's about 10-18 days longer than the Shenzhen to LA route.
+A real gap, but tariff savings usually offset it.

-Ocean freight rates from Vietnam to the US West Coast currently range from $2,200-$4,000 per 40ft container (FEU), compared to $1,800-$3,500 from China.
-The premium reflects lower container availability and fewer weekly sailings, but the gap has narrowed significantly as carrier deployment to Vietnam has increased 40% since 2024.
+Ocean freight rates from Vietnam to the US West Coast currently range from $2,200-$4,000 per 40ft container (FEU).
+Compare that to $1,800-$3,500 from China.
+Not a huge jump.
+This premium reflects lower container availability, and fewer weekly sailings out of Vietnam.
+Simple supply and demand.
+But the gap has narrowed a lot in recent years.
+Good news for you.
+Carrier deployment to Vietnam has increased 40% since 2024, and it keeps growing.
+Good news for shippers.

-Key advantages: Vietnam's MFN tariff rates for the US are generally lower than China's, no Section 301 tariffs currently apply (though an investigation is underway), and the country has free trade agreements with the EU (EVFTA), UK, and CPTPP members.
-For apparel, footwear, and electronics assembly, Vietnam offers the strongest combination of manufacturing capability and favorable trade terms.
+Key advantages run deep here.
+Worth knowing upfront.
+Vietnam's MFN tariff rates for the US sit generally lower than China's.
+No Section 301 tariffs currently apply, though an investigation is underway.
+Worth a look.
+The country also holds free trade agreements with the EU (EVFTA), the UK, and CPTPP members.
+That helps a lot.
+For apparel, footwear, and electronics assembly, Vietnam offers the strongest mix of production skill and good trade terms, all in one place.
+Hard to beat, honestly.

 India: Scale and Complexity in Equal Measure

-India offers massive manufacturing scale across textiles, pharmaceuticals, chemicals, automotive components, and increasingly electronics.
-The primary export ports — Nhava Sheva (JNPT), Mundra, and Chennai — have direct services to the US East Coast and West Coast, though with fewer weekly sailings than China or Vietnam.
+India offers massive manufacturing scale, across textiles, pharmaceuticals, chemicals, automotive parts, and, more and more, electronics too.
+A wide range, really.
+The primary export ports — Nhava Sheva (JNPT), Mundra, and Chennai — offer direct services to both the US East Coast and West Coast.
+Good range, too.
+They just run fewer weekly sailings than China or Vietnam do.
+Still, service is solid.

-Transit times from India to the US are longer than China: Nhava Sheva to New York averages 22-28 days via Suez, and 35-45 days via Cape of Good Hope (the current routing due to Red Sea disruptions).
+Transit times from India to the US run longer than from China.
+Nhava Sheva to New York averages 22-28 days via Suez.
+That's the base case.
+Via the Cape of Good Hope — the current route, due to Red Sea disruptions — it runs 35-45 days instead.
+A real difference.
 To Los Angeles, expect 28-35 days.
-These extended transit times mean higher inventory carrying costs and longer lead times — factors that must be included in your total landed cost calculation.
+Plan around that window.
+These longer transit times mean higher inventory carrying costs, and longer lead times overall.
+Real costs, either way.
+You must build both factors into your total landed cost math.
+Don't skip that step.

-Ocean freight rates from India to the US currently range from $2,500-$4,500 per FEU to the East Coast and $3,000-$5,000 to the West Coast.
-The Red Sea disruption has added $500-$1,500 per container in war risk surcharges and extended routing costs.
-Air freight from India remains competitive at $2.80-$5.50 per kg for express and standard services.
+Ocean freight rates from India to the US currently range from $2,500-$4,500 per FEU to the East Coast, and $3,000-$5,000 to the West Coast.
+Rates that add up fast.
+The Red Sea disruption alone has added $500-$1,500 per container, in war risk surcharges and longer routing costs.
+A real added cost.
+Air freight from India still stays competitive, though, at $2.80-$5.50 per kg for express and standard services.
+Worth comparing both options.

 Indonesia: The Emerging Contender

-Indonesia is the dark horse of China+1.
-The world's fourth most populous country has been quietly building manufacturing capacity in furniture, footwear, palm oil derivatives, automotive components, and consumer electronics.
-Port infrastructure is centered on Tanjung Priok (Jakarta) and Tanjung Perak (Surabaya), with direct services to the US available but less frequent than China or Vietnam.
+Indonesia is the dark horse of China+1, and often gets overlooked.
+That's starting to change.
+The world's fourth most populous country has quietly built up real factory capacity, in furniture, footwear, palm oil products, automotive parts, and consumer electronics.
+A quiet rise, indeed.
+Port infrastructure centers on Tanjung Priok (Jakarta) and Tanjung Perak (Surabaya).
+Two key hubs.
+Direct services to the US do exist, but they run less often than China's or Vietnam's.
+Still, options keep growing.

-Transit times from Jakarta to Los Angeles average 20-25 days, and to New York 28-35 days (via current Cape routing to avoid Red Sea).
-Ocean freight rates are competitive: $2,000-$3,800 per FEU to the West Coast, on par with Vietnam and slightly above China.
-Container availability has improved significantly since 2024 as carriers added capacity to Indonesian routes.
+Transit times from Jakarta to Los Angeles average 20-25 days.
+To New York, it runs 28-35 days, via the current Cape routing that avoids the Red Sea.
+Not the shortest path.
+Ocean freight rates stay competitive: $2,000-$3,800 per FEU to the West Coast.
+Fair pricing, overall.
+That's on par with Vietnam, and just slightly above China.
+Fair terms, overall.
+Container availability has improved a lot since 2024, as carriers added more capacity to Indonesian routes.
+A trend worth watching.

-Key advantages: lower labor costs than Vietnam for many product categories, abundant raw materials (rubber, palm oil, minerals), a large domestic market that supports scale manufacturing, and preferential tariff treatment under the US GSP program for eligible products.
-Indonesia's furniture and wood product industry, in particular, offers quality and cost advantages over China.
+Key advantages stand out here, too.
+More than people expect.
+Labor costs run lower than Vietnam's, for many product categories.
+A clear cost edge.
+Raw materials stay abundant — rubber, palm oil, minerals, and more.
+Plenty to work with.
+A large domestic market supports scale production well.
+Room to grow, too.
+And eligible products get preferential tariff treatment, under the US GSP program.
+Real savings there.
+Indonesia's furniture and wood product industry, in particular, offers real quality and cost advantages over China.
+A genuine strength.

-Key challenges: archipelago geography complicates inter-island logistics, documentation and customs processes can be slower than Vietnam, and infrastructure outside Java is limited.
-For Java-based manufacturing, Indonesia is increasingly competitive.
-For factories on other islands, freight costs to the export port can add 5-10 days and $200-$500 per container.
+Key challenges also exist, and matter a lot.
+Best to know them early.
+Archipelago geography complicates inter-island logistics, right from the start.
+No way around it.
+Documentation and customs processes can run slower than Vietnam's.
+Worth building in extra time.
+Infrastructure outside Java stays limited, too.
+Something to weigh carefully.
+For Java-based factories, Indonesia keeps getting more competitive.
+For factories on other islands, though, freight costs to the export port can add 5-10 days, and $200-$500 per container, on top of everything else.
+That much, at least.

 Mexico: The Nearshoring Powerhouse

-Mexico occupies a unique position in the China+1 landscape.
-Under USMCA, qualifying goods from Mexico enter the US duty-free — a massive advantage when US tariffs on Chinese goods range from 7.5% to 25%+ and Section 122 adds another 10-15%.
-For products with significant labor content, the tariff savings alone can justify relocation.
+Mexico holds a unique spot in the China+1 landscape, unlike any other option.
+Truly one of a kind.
+Under USMCA, qualifying goods from Mexico enter the US duty-free.
+That's a massive edge, when US tariffs on Chinese goods run from 7.5% to 25%+, and Section 122 adds another 10-15% on top.
+Real money, either way.
+For products with heavy labor content, the tariff savings alone can justify a full relocation.
+Worth the math.
+That's a big deal.

-Key challenges: labor costs are higher than Southeast Asia (though lower than China's coastal manufacturing hubs), raw material availability for some product categories requires importing from Asia to Mexico first (which may trigger rules of origin issues), and the USMCA renegotiation scheduled for 2026 creates some uncertainty around future duty-free treatment.
-Despite these factors, Mexico continues to attract record levels of nearshoring investment.
+Key challenges apply here, too, and deserve real attention.
+Nothing here is free.
+Labor costs run higher than Southeast Asia's, though still lower than China's coastal factory hubs.
+A middle ground, really.
+Raw material availability, for some product types, requires importing from Asia into Mexico first, which can trigger rules of origin issues.
+Check this early.
+And the USMCA renegotiation set for 2026 creates some real uncertainty, around future duty-free treatment.
+Worth watching close.
+Despite all these factors, Mexico keeps pulling in record levels of nearshoring investment, year after year.
+A trend with real staying power.

 Route Comparison: China vs. Alternatives to the US